younatics/MotionBook/CONTRIBUTING.md

 - To remove from the list: Open an issue

 ### Required
-- Actively maintained more than a month
+- Actively maintained over a month
 - Performs a beautiful UI/UX
 - Used by the community
 - Well documented